dhis2/developer-portal/docs/guides/ai-development.md

 A short list to keep nearby once you are working.

 -   If you use the [DHIS2 skill](https://github.com/devotta-labs/dhis2-app-skills), the agent can scaffold the project for you following current best practice.
 If you are not, scaffold it yourself with [`create-app`](/docs/quickstart/quickstart-web) rather than letting the agent improvise.
--   Invoke the [DHIS2 skill](https://github.com/devotta-labs/dhis2-app-skills) at the start of every new chat.
+-   Invoke the [DHIS2 skill](https://github.com/devotta-labs/dhis2-app-skills) with `/dhis2-app-development` at the start of a DHIS2 task.
 -   Plan in words before letting the agent edit code.
 -   Make one small change at a time and verify it before moving on.
 -   Name the [`@dhis2/ui`](/docs/tutorials/ui-library) component and [App Runtime](/docs/app-runtime/getting-started) hook you want.
 -   Read every diff before keeping it, do the commits yourself, and ask for tests (lint with [`d2 style`](/docs/guides/code-style), then run the app).
 -   Be transparent about AI use.
--   Document your workflow in a `CLAUDE.md` so repeated instructions carry across sessions.
+-   Document your workflow in an agent instructions file (such as `CLAUDE.md` or `AGENTS.md`) so repeated instructions carry across sessions.
--   Start a new session when you switch to an unrelated task, and reach for `/compact` or `/clear` when you spot [context rot](https://www.mindstudio.ai/blog/context-rot-ai-coding-agents-explained) symptoms (repeated suggestions, hallucinated names, contradictions).
+-   Start a new session when you switch to an unrelated task, and clear or compact the context when you spot [context rot](https://www.mindstudio.ai/blog/context-rot-ai-coding-agents-explained) symptoms (like repeated suggestions or hallucinated names).
+- AI agents can often leave outdated code in your project, especially if you go through many iterations in each session.
+Make sure to clean up any unused code.
 -   Check the data policy of the AI service you are using before sending anything DHIS2-derived through it (see [DHIS2 & AI](https://dhis2.org/ai/)).

 ## Further reading